WileyCorning/UW-CS782-vscode-demo/README.md

 `docker-target` is a small Flask web server application designed (as part of a third-party tutorial) to be packaged in a Docker container.
 It can be used as a target to demonstrate the Docker hijacking attack.

+`Local-Web-Server` is a simple local web server used to demonstrate how an attacker might exfiltrate data.

 ## Instructions to replicate attacks

 ### Install/Run extensions